Fiction and nonfiction editing

 I welcome your questions.
 If you need clarification about an edit, a comment, or a style decision, feel free to email me.
 I’m happy to explain my reasoning.
 If questions begin to involve additional rewriting or new editing beyond the scope of the original agreement, we can discuss options for a second round or additional services.
 My goal is to be supportive while also maintaining clear boundaries around the work included in your project.

-Yes All projects require a nonrefundable deposit to secure your place on my calendar, with the remaining balance due upon completion.
+Yes.
+All projects require a nonrefundable deposit to secure your place on my calendar, with the remaining balance due upon completion.
 If helpful, I’m happy to arrange up to three installment payments to make the investment more manageable.

 Yes!